imbm-dltheory/imbm-dltheory.github.io/workshop.md

 permalink: /workshop/
 ---

 _Workshop on Theoretical Advances in Deep Learning_ will take place at the Istanbul Center for Mathematical Sciences.
 The venue is located inside the Bogazici University main campus.
+Click on the arrow to expand for further details below.

 **Dates**
 Tuesday, July 30 - Friday, August 2, 2019